SiboSeale/SiboSeale/README.md

 - 🌱 I’m self-learning data analytics alongside data science fundamentals such as data cleaning, data exploration and visualization, and data modeling.

 🌟 Current Projects:
-- COVID-19 Deaths SQL Analysis
+- Restaurant Order Analysis in SQL
-- Python Data Cleaning Project
+- Data Cleaning Project using Pandas in Python
-- Power BI Professional Survey Insights Dashboard
+- Toy Store KPI Report in Power BI
-- Excel Bike Purchase Analysis
+- Coffee Shop Sales Dashboard using Excel

 - 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/sibongile-seale-7b3995121/